Skip to content

 }

-Replace /path/to/your/ObsidianVault with the actual path to your vault.
+Replace the paths with the actual locations on your machine.

 Persist the index